Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical details

 \subsection{Characterizing the two-time denoiser}

-Since $\delta_{s,t}$ lies on the simplex, it is natural to design objective functions that are entirely simplex-valued, for which cross-entropy can be used.
-To this end, we now translate the flow map characterizations from~\cref{prop:app:flow_map_char} into conditions on $\delta_{s,t}$, and identify which remain simplex-valued.
+Since $\delta_{s,t}$ lies on the simplex by~\cref{prop:delta_conditions}, we now aim to design objective functions that are entirely simplex-valued, for which cross entropy-based objectives can then be used.
+To this end, we now translate the flow map characterizations from~\cref{prop:app:flow_map_char} into conditions on $\delta_{s,t}$.

 \begin{proposition}[Flow map characterizations in $\delta$ space] The flow map characterizations from~\cref{prop:app:flow_map_char} translate into the following conditions on $\delta_{s,t}$: \begin{enumerate}[label=(\roman*)] \item The Lagrangian condition.
 For all ${\bf x} \in \R^d$ and $(s,t) \in [0,1]^2$: